 One Identity Manager Service configurations of each Job server stored in the database are used to get more detailed results of Job server status queries.
 This is especially required if the HTTP server port has been set individually or a Job server processes several queues.

-NOTE: In the Designer, configure and enable the Get configuration file from the Job server and write in the Job server configuration schedule to import the One Identity Manager Service configuration of the Job server into the database.
+In the Designer, configure and enable the Get configuration file from the Job server and write in the Job server configuration schedule to import the One Identity Manager Service configuration of the Job server into the database.
 For more information, see the One Identity Manager Configuration Guide.

-To query the status of all the existing Job servers in the database
+To query the status of all Job servers

-In the Job Queue Info, open the View > Server status view, select the Job server tab and press F5.
+- 1. In the Job Queue Info program, select the View > Server state menu item. - 2.
+Select the Job server tab and press F5.